-Patriot Act Policy
+Patriot Act Policy (Under revision)

 The Evergreen State College is committed to protecting the civil liberties of its students, faculty and employees.
 Preservation of academic freedom and open debate is essential to the well being of the academic community.
 Many members of our community are concerned that federal policies adopted since September 11, 2001, including provisions in the USA Patriot Act (Public Law 107-56) and related executive orders, regulations and actions could threaten fundamental rights and liberties.